cucumber-attic/website/apps/dynamic/views/_posts/cukenfest-london-asks-marit-van-dijk.md

 **What excites you about the future of OSS?**

 What I like about open source is that it offers the opportunity to actually help improve the tools we all use at work.
 If you find a bug or want an additional feature, you can build it.
-But mainly, I love the community around open source, of people who want to make things just a little bit better, a little bit at the time.
+But mainly, I love the community around open source, of people who want to make things just a little bit better, a little bit at a time.
 What I love most, is people who stop by to contribute from fixing typos or dead links, or doing reviews, to building entire new features.
 It makes me really happy.

 **What are you most looking forward to at CukenFest London?**